 As impossible as it may seem today, Coca-Cola did not originally intend to sell its products in bottles.
 In fact, Asa Candler, president of Coca-Cola in the late 19th and early 20th centuries, assumed his drink would only be popular in spring and summer, and his business with soda fountains was lucrative enough that a bottling venture did not appeal to him.

-In fact, the first man to bottle Coca-Cola did so without the permission of the company—in 1894, Joseph Biedenharn began to bottle Coke so customers could take the carbonated drink to picnics and other spots outside of the soda fountain.
+The first man to bottle Coca-Cola did so without the permission of the company—in 1894, Joseph Biedenharn began to bottle Coke so customers could take the carbonated drink to picnics and other spots outside of the soda fountain.
 His idea spread, and by the beginning of the 20th century, two lawyers named Benjamin Thomas and Joseph Whitehead had obtained exclusive bottling rights from Candler.

 Hutchinson bottles quickly went out of circulation with the introduction of the crown-top or crown-cork bottle, which had essentially the same shape as modern beer bottles.
 These bottles used bottle caps like those we know today, rather than rubber stoppers, to keep the drink inside fresh.
 Like the Hutchinson bottles, the crown-top bottles had straight sides, but they were lighter and easier for people to handle.

 Though William Painter of Baltimore invented the crown-top bottle in 1891, it did not become popular until about a decade later, when sanitation laws began outlawing other types of beverage seals.
-Coca-Cola adopted crown tops relatively early, around 1902, impressed by its ability to keep the product fresh and unspoiled for longer periods of time than Hutchinson bottles.
+Coke adopted crown tops relatively early, around 1902, impressed by its ability to keep the product fresh and unspoiled for longer periods of time than Hutchinson bottles.

 Most bottlers stuck to one of these two hues, but some bottlers went with light green, a widely used and less expensive color.
 Because bottles were still hand-blown into molds until about 1910, irregularities were common.
 In addition to the embossed “Coca-Cola” on the bottles themselves, bottlers also glued a diamond-shaped paper label to the side of each bottle to further identify its contents.

-A new era for Coca-Cola began on November 16, 1915 when Coca-Cola patented a brand-new bottle shape.
+A new era for Coca-Cola began on November 16, 1915 when Coke patented a brand-new bottle shape.
 Inspired by the shape of a cocoa pod, this bottle featured a bulging middle, parallel grooves, and tapered ends—a shape that remains iconic to this day.
 Gone was the dispute between dark and light colors of glass; all of these new bottles had the same color: German green, later renamed Georgia green.

 Known as the “Mae West” or “hobbleskirt” bottle for its resemblance to a fashionable dress of the period, the new bottle was the result of a two-year search and contest initiated in 1912 by Benjamin Thomas to create something unique and instantly recognizable for the Coca-Cola brand.
 The shape, designed by the Root Glass Company, became standard across all Coca-Cola bottlers.